revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 - Classes are reference types and structs are value types
 - Structures do not support inheritance.
 - Structures cannot have a default constructor.
-- When we create a struct object using the new operator, it gets created and the appropriate constructor is called.
-Unlike classes, structs can be instantiated without using the New operator.
+- When we create a struct object using the new operator, it gets created and the appropriate constructor is called.Unlike classes, structs can be instantiated without using the New operator.
 - Structures do not support inheritance.
 - Structures cannot have a default constructor.